jdz32/github-guide/README.md

 1. Click the "Create new file" button on your repository page:

     ![New File](img/new-file.png?raw=true)

+    Note that you can also click the "Upload files" button instead to add images, movies, or other file times to your repository.

 2. Give your new file a sensible name, like "puzzle1.js".
 The file extension you choose  (".js" here) should match the programming language used in the file; for Rudy, that's javascript, so use ".js".